 How can you prevent a garden fungus infection?

 2. Avoid overhead watering, which can promote fungal growth.
-Instead, water early in the day so that the foliage has time to dry before nightfall.
+Instead, water early in the day so the foliage has time to dry before nightfall.

 3. Choose disease-resistant varieties of plants whenever possible.